paperscut/azure-pipelines-language-server/README.md

     * `npm ls -g` - to check it is added
     * `cd ../language-server`
     * `npm link azure-pipelines-language-service`
-3. Now you can make changes to the service compile and your changes will be awailable in the server
+3. Now you can make changes to the service compile and your changes will be available in the server
     * Run `npm run watch` to auto detect changes and compile

 ### Connecting to the language server via stdio